BillyGalbreath/GuithiumExample/README.md

-# ServerGUIExample
+# GuithiumExample

-This is an example Bukkit plugin showing what [ServerGUI](https://github.com/BillyGalbreath/ServerGUI) is capable of.
+This is an example Bukkit plugin showing what [Guithium](https://github.com/BillyGalbreath/Guithium) is capable of.